Frequently Asked Questions

 A: Yes, subject to applicable state laws requiring public ownership or incumbent utility Rights of First Refusal (ROFR).

-Q: What are the potential products and benefits of the Concept Development Study (CDS) for the CDS Participants?
+Q: What are the products and benefits of the Concept Development Study (CDS) for the CDS Participants?

 1. Cost savings for the Participant utilities’ customers.
-How a PftP development would provide additional, high capacity factor renewable energy to the Participants, as well as access to additional conventional generation sources from other markets.
+How a PftP development would provide additional, high-capacity factor renewable energy to the Participants, as well as access to additional conventional generation sources from other markets.

 5. Examine the potential for importing low-cost solar energy over-generation from California when it occurs.
 Adding PftP will make HVDC transmission links bi-directional from Chicago to Los Angeles, enabling daily renewable energy swaps between regions.